jmozah/jmozah.github.io/about.md

 permalink: /links/
 ---

-Following is a growing list of some of the materials available i found on the web for Deep Learning beginners.
+Following is a growing list of some of the materials i found on the web for Deep Learning beginners.

 ### Free Online Books